 Don’t take my word for it.
-Do the experiment for yourself.
-Photograph a scene with a wide-angle and a telephoto-lens from the same vantage point.
+Do the experiment.
+Photograph a scene with a wide-angle and a telephoto lens from the same vantage point.
 Then resize and overlay one shot on the other.

-Photographs viewed from the correct vantage point do not show any perspectival distortions.Here is a painting from the 15th century that is very instructive in this context:
+A painting from the 15th century is very instructive in this context:

 Many art historians consider Christ's feet too small.
 They reckon that Mantegna departed from perspective to make the feet “look right”.
-But are the feet really too small?
+But are they really too small?
 From close up, it surely looks that way.
 But that’s the least of Mantegna’s problems: from close up, the entire body looks ill-proportioned.
-As you move away, however, things begin to look more proportionate.
+As we move away, however, things begin to look more proportionate.

 There is another puzzle, to do with the marble slab on which the body lies.
 From afar, the slab sticks up way too much for a horizontal object the length of Christ.
 If the slab is indeed rectangular, horizontal (we ignore its slight downslope to the right), and twice as long as it is wide, then it is painted with a very different perspective from the figure, one that induces a viewing distance of only 3.5 times the image width.
 As my friend Richard Holton points out, the perspective of the women lamenters on the left appears to match that of the slab.

 The painting was found in Mantegna’s studio after his death, and nobody knows how he would have displayed it.
 In some of his other works, Mantegna chose quite unusual viewpoints, some even outside the frame, but never anything this radical.
-For those other works, which are frescoes, the unusual viewpoints match the natural position of the viewer.
+With those other works, which are frescoes, the unusual viewpoints match the natural position of the viewer.
 Perhaps he was looking to express some idea of divine remoteness in the Lamentation?

 So much for telephoto effects.
-Before I get to wide-angle “distortion”, let me address what lies between wide-angles and telephotos.
+Before I say more about wide-angle “distortion”, let me address what lies between wide-angles and telephotos.

 The idea of the normal lens

-In the days before zoom lenses came to dominate the landscape, camera bodies were often sold together with a “normal” lens.
+Before zoom lenses came of age, camera bodies were often sold in conjunction with a “normal” lens.
 A normal lens is conventionally understood as having a fixed focal length about equal to the diagonal of the film or sensor onto which it projects.
 The diagonal of 35mm film and so-called full-frame sensors is 43mm.
 The most common normal lens happens to be a bit longer, 50mm, a discrepancy that continues to irk many photographers.
 But what is normal about such a lens in the first place, and what does it have to do with perspective?